Saki Minemura

 Saki Minemura (峯村沙紀 Minemura Saki, born April 18, 1990) is a Japanese volleyball player who plays for NEC Red Rockets.

-Profiles
+Early life

-Her father was a teacher of physical education.

-She became a volleyball player at the age of 7.
+Minemura’s father was a teacher of physical education.
+She started playing volleyball at the age of 7.

-While attending Susobana junior high, the volleyball team won the top of Japanese junior high.
+While Minemura was attending Susobana junior high, the volleyball team won the Japanese junior high competition.

-While attending Kyushubunka Gakuen high school, the volleyball team won the top of Japanese high school with Honami Tsukiji and Yukari Miyata.
+While she attended Kyushubunka Gakuen high school, the volleyball team won the Japanese high school competition.
+She played on the team with Honami Tsukiji and Yukari Miyata.